OfficeDev/office-js-docs-pr/docs/includes/tutorial-word-start-server.md

-Complete the following steps to start the local web server and sideload your add-in.
+If the local web server is already running and your add-in is already loaded in Word, proceed to the next step.
+Otherwise, start the local web server and sideload your add-in:

 - To test your add-in in Word, run the following command in the root directory of your project.
 This starts the local web server (if it's not already running) and opens Word with your add-in loaded.